 We then determined the weighted average across all metrics to calculate an overall score for each state and used the resulting scores to rank-order the states.

 - Vaccination Rate: Double Weight (~25.00 Points)

-Note: This metric refers to the share of the population age 16 and older initiating vaccination.
-It is calculated as follows: Total Number of People Initiating Vaccination / Population age 16 and older.
+Note: This metric refers to the share of the population age 12 and older initiating vaccination as of July 21, 2021.

 - Positive Testing Rate: Full Weight (~12.50 Points)

 Note: This metric refers to the positive COVID-19 testing rate in the state between July 7, 2021 and July 13, 2021.